Sakib678/OWASP-Top-10-Tryhackme-Writeups/README.md

 Link to room: https://tryhackme.com/room/owasptop102021

+### Each section includes:
+- A breakdown of the vulnerability
+- A real world example
+- A completed TryHackMe challenge related
+- Key takeaways and mitigations

 The goal of this project is to reinforce my understanding of each vulnerability type through real world examples.
+I wanted to apply my theory and test each OWASP vulnerability using TryHackMe labs.

 ###  Structure